ctglab/ENEO/docs/hpc.md

 ## SGE

->[!CAUTION]
+!!! warning
-> The support for SGE is still experimental.
+  The support for SGE is still experimental.
 If you spot any issue, report it in the Github section

 A config file for SGE is under `workflow/profile/sge_profile/config.yaml`.
 The overall scheme is the following